quangnd159/thatieltsguide/content/en/docs/writing-tips/basics.md

 toc: true
 ---

+### Write simply

+Good writing is clear writing.
+Do not use big words to impress.
+Do not try to write long sentences.
+Instead, try to explain your ideas as clearly as you can.

 ### Avoid informal language

 Do not use informal words and expressions like _a lot of / lots of_, _a big fan of_, _kid_, _dad_, _mom_, _stuff_, _cool_ etc.